 Yes!
 In fact, many women who have undergone pregnancy and childbirth and lost the elasticity of their skin and the shape of their bust combine both procedures in what we call a Mommy Makeover.
 Our surgeon will be happy to help you determine whether a Mommy Makeover is the ideal procedure for you.

+With our combination of IV sedation with local anesthesia, we are able to significantly reduce your recovery time versus patients who undergo general anesthesia.
 Most of our tummy tuck patients are back at work after one week, depending on their job.
 It is recommended you abstain from exercise and heavy lifting for a minimum of two weeks after tummy tuck surgery.

 Both standard and mini tummy tucks begin with an incision in the pubic region below the bikini line—a short one for a mini tummy tuck, and a slightly longer one for a full tummy tuck.